Civil Service Pension Scheme administration problems

 The most serious cases will urgently need funds to deal with the financial hardship they have suffered.
 This scheme provides the fastest potential access to financial help.

 Members should be directed to the scheme run by their (former) employer.
-Accessing funds through this scheme will also automatically trigger escalation of the case with Capita.
+Accessing funds through this scheme should also trigger escalation of the case with Capita.

 The expectation is that all employers will offer this scheme to affected (former) employees.
 Please get in touch if there is any difficulty with your employer participating in this.